 \section{Implementations of multiparty conat channel using linear optics}

-In this section, we outline two different methods to implement the multiparty conat channel.
-The first way is implemented by the multiparty version of coherent communication assisted by entanglement and classical communication (CCAECC) \cite{M. M. Wilde2008}.
-The second method is multiparty coherent superdense coding which implements two multiparty coherent channels.
-The detailed description is given as follows.
+In this section, we outline two methods to implement the multiparty conat channel.
+The first is multiparty coherent communication assisted by entanglement and classical communication (CCAECC) \cite{M. M. Wilde2008}.
+The second is multiparty superdense coding which implements two multiparty coherent channels.

 \textbf{Method 1:}